Hyundai Kona: Naming

 The Kona is named after the western district of the island of Hawaiʻi.
 The company stated the name "reflects the lifestyle of modern customers", in line with its "progressive design" that it adopts.
-The Kona naming also continues Hyundai’s tradition of naming crossover SUV models after famous travel destinations, including the Creta, Santa Fe, Tucson and Veracruz.
+The Kona naming also continues Hyundai's tradition of naming crossover SUV models after famous travel destinations, including the Creta, Santa Fe, Tucson and Veracruz.

-The vehicle is sold in Portugal as the Hyundai Kauai, as Kona is too similar to cona, a slang word for the female genitalia in European Portuguese.
-It's also sold in Iceland where the word kona means woman in Icelandic.
+The vehicle is marketed in Portugal as the Hyundai Kauai, as Kona is too similar to cona, a slang word for the female genitalia in European Portuguese.
 Like Kona, Kauai is a place in Hawaii.
-It is also Hawaiian for lady.

-In China, the vehicle is sold as the Hyundai Encino.
+In China, the vehicle was sold as the Hyundai Encino.

+The car is sold both in Iceland and Norway under its original name.
+In Icelandic the word kona means woman, while in Norwegian kona is the singular definite form of kone, meaning wife.

 First generation (OS; 2017)

-The Kona was revealed in June 2017 in Seoul, South Korea.
+The first-generation Kona was revealed in June 2017 in Seoul, South Korea.
 Positioned below the Tucson, it was the smallest crossover SUV in the Hyundai global line-up until that position was taken by the Venue in 2019.
-The Kona is built on a newly developed B-segment SUV platform derived from the Hyundai i30 platform which is designed to accommodate a range of powertrains, including fuel cell and electric variants.
-While it is developed as an urban-oriented crossover SUV, the Kona is available in front-wheel-drive and all-wheel-drive variants; the rear suspension is a torsion beam for the former and a dual-arm multi-link configuration for the latter.
+The first-generation Kona was built on a newly developed B-segment SUV platform derived from the Hyundai i30 platform which was designed to accommodate a range of powertrains, including fuel cell and electric variants.
+While it was developed as an urban-oriented crossover SUV, the first-generation Kona was available in front-wheel-drive and all-wheel-drive variants; the rear suspension is a torsion beam for the former and a dual-arm multi-link configuration for the latter.

 For the North American market, the Kona was launched at the Los Angeles Auto Show in November 2017 and was available at Hyundai dealers in the first quarter of 2018 for the 2018 model year.
-Engine options offered are 2.0-liter 4-cylinder Atkinson cycle engine capable of 147 hp and 132 lbft, paired with a 6-speed automatic transmission.
-Higher trims are powered with a 1.6-liter Gamma turbo engine paired with a 7-speed dual-clutch transmission producing 175 hp and 195 lbft.
+Engine options offered are 2.0-litre 4-cylinder Atkinson cycle engine capable of 147 hp and 132 lbft, paired with a 6-speed automatic transmission.
+Higher trims are powered with a 1.6-litre Gamma turbo engine paired with a 7-speed dual-clutch transmission producing 175 hp and 195 lbft.

-The Kona is either not sold or only sold in low volumes in markets where the larger but simpler Creta is offered, such as Latin America, India, and Russia.
-Southeast Asian countries such as Indonesia, Vietnam and the Philippines are the few countries that briefly sold the petrol-powered Kona before it was indirectly replaced by the Indonesian-built Creta in 2022.
+The Kona is either not sold or only sold in low volumes in markets where the simpler Creta is offered, such as Latin America, India, and Russia.
+Southeast Asian countries such as Indonesia, the Philippines and Vietnam are the few countries that briefly sold the petrol-powered Kona before it was indirectly replaced by the Indonesian-built Creta in 2022.
 The Chinese market had both the Kona and Creta, named there the Encino and ix25 respectively.